Sunday, December 26, 2010

 Bible Wives Who Had to "Put-Up"

 I can't believe that it was over six years ago that I wrote in my journal about Bible wives who had to "put-up".
-I had been thinking about being a christian wife and about the fact that so many christian wives do not "put-up".
+I had been thinking about being a Christian wife and about the fact that so many Christian wives do not "put-up".
 Instead, they leave.
 I couldn't help but wonder that if they had put-up and kept up an attitude of gratitude if God wouldn't have blessed them.
 I do admit though, that I have been tremendously blessed to be married to the greatest man in the whole world.
 But there have been times when I wasn't so grateful for him and did not have a godly attitude about it.
-Of course there were times when he drove me crazy, but there have been even more times when I am sure that I drove him crazy.
+Of course, there were times when he drove me crazy, but there have been even more times when I am sure that I drove him crazy.
 However, we decided years ago that we would dedicate our lives to one another and to the LORD.
 It was a very stressful time in our lives back then and my depression was almost beyond belief.
 We took our daughter, Rebekah, who was terrified by what was happening to her mom and dad, and with her we made commitments to each other that we would never leave.
 That we would stay a family until God took us home to Heaven.

 So, I thought that I would share this journal entry from February of 2004 (and add some additional comments):